AnyChart/docs.anychart.com/Basic_Charts_Types/Line_Chart.md

 Most types of series in AnyChart can be drawn both in horizontal and vertical orientation: [Vertical Charts (Overview)](Vertical_Charts/Overview).

-Here is the information about creating vertical line series:
+Here is the information about creating Vertical Line series:

 * [Vertical Line](Vertical_Charts/Vertical_Line_Chart)
 * [Vertical Spline](Vertical_Charts/Vertical_Spline_Chart)